 Objectification is exactly what it sounds like – the act of treating people as if they were objects that one can play with, trade, or dispose of how they’d like.
 In feminism, this often comes up in the discussion of advertisements and how they literally take women’s bodies and turn them into objects, particularly in regards to their sexuality.
 This practice of taking pieces of women, not showing their faces, and using their bodies to portray objects dehumanizes women.
 It has been linked to a higher instance of rape, since it’s easier to rape someone when you don’t see them as a living person with feelings, just as a beer can with boobs and a vagina.
 (See examples below.)

 Gender roles have been making decisions for you since you before you were born, literally!
-Gender roles are the “ or in more vague terms, everything society has taught you about your sex and gender since day one.
+Gender roles are the “the public image of being male or female that a person presents to others.” or in more vague terms, everything society has taught you about your sex and gender since day one.
 Pink for girls and blue for boys, princesses and the super-heroes who save them, women nurses and male doctors, the list of examples go on and on.
 Gender roles really get on my nerves.
 Kind of like the glitter of society, you find them in everything.
 All that misogyny and patriarchy we discussed above?
 Yeah, peppered with gender roles.
 What about you?
 Where do you see them?

 Here’s a Laci Green video to explain more.
 I just love her explanation so much!